microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/awsexternalsystemaccessfinding.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents findings related to external AWS accounts that are able to access a given AWS account.
+Represents findings related to external accounts that are able to access a given AWS account.

 Inherits from [finding](../resources/finding.md).